Ailerios/hecomp-hka-projwork/README.md

-# hecomp-hka-projwork
-Comparison of HE frameworks
+# Homomorphic Encryption Frameworks Compared

-We are comparing the following homomorphic encryption frameworks:
+In this project we are comparing the following homomorphic encryption frameworks:
 * IBM HElayers[^1]
 * Pyfhel[^2]
 * Microsoft SEAL for Python[^3]

+Test code is provided in the sourcecode, including a Docker file containing all three frameworks, so you can get started quickly.

 ## Frameworks Overview